 FRMSTF Definitions

+Adequate Assurance of Performance:

+“Adequate Assurance of Performance” shall mean sufficient security in the form, amount and for the term reasonably acceptable to PJM and/or PJMSettlement, but not limited to, cash, a standby irrevocable Letter of Credit, and such other readily liquid assets with appropriate percentage reductions applied to the value of a Market Participant’s Collateral, margin and/or credit requirement that PJM and/or PJMSettlement may find acceptable from time to time.
+In the event that a Participant fails to provide the required Adequate Assurance of Performance in the timeframe required such failure shall be an Event of Default.

 Affiliate:

-”Affiliate” shall mean any two or more entities, one of which controls the other or that are under common control.
-“Control” shall mean the possession, directly or indirectly, of the power to direct the management or policies of an entity.
+“Affiliate” shall mean any two or more Principals, corporations, partnerships, firms, joint ventures, associations, joint stock companies, trusts, unincorporated organizations or entities, one of which directly or indirectly controls the other or that are both under common control.
+“Control” shall mean the possession, directly or indirectly, of the power to direct the management or policies of a person or an entity.
 Ownership of publicly-traded equity securities of another entity shall not result in control or affiliation for purposes of the Tariff or Operating Agreement if the securities are held as an investment, the holder owns (in its name or via intermediaries) less than 10 percent of the outstanding securities of the entity, the holder does not have representation on the entity’s board of directors (or equivalent managing entity) or vice versa, and the holder does not in fact exercise influence over day-to-day management decisions.

 Unless the contrary is demonstrated to the satisfaction of the Members Committee, control shall